 - Pour 2 T oil into pan and sear scallops for 1 minute per side

 Plate puree on a serving plate with scallops on top.
-Sprinkle the Ayoba Spicy Biltong over the plate along with the vinaigrette.
+Sprinkle the Ayoba Biltong over the plate along with the vinaigrette.
 Enjoy!